-For several years, U.S. authorities have recognized same-sex marriage for immigration purposes.
-This recognition extends to marriage-based permanent residence (a "green card").
-Under federal law, same-sex marriages are treated the same as any other marriage.
-This includes the immigration law rule that when permanent residence is based on a new marriage (less than two years old), the permanent residence will be "conditional," and you will be given a two-year green card.
+For several years, U.S. authorities have recognized same-sex marriage as a basis for marriage-based permanent residence (a "green card").
+Under federal law, same-sex marriages are currently treated the same as any other marriage.
+This includes the immigration-law rule that when permanent residence is based on a new marriage (less than two years old), the permanent residence will be "conditional," and you will be given a two-year green card.

 Sometimes, though, marriages don't work out in those first two years.
-Immigration law allows any applicant (from a same-sex marriage or an opposite-sex marriage) to show that when the marriage occurred, it really was to establish a life together and was not just to get an immigration benefit.
+Immigration law allows any applicant (from a same-sex marriage or an opposite-sex marriage) to show that when the marriage occurred, it really was to establish a life together and was not just to get an immigration benefit, and continue on with the quest for permanent residence regardless of divorce.
 (For details, see Divorce and Your Conditional Residence Status: How to File a Divorce Waiver With Form I-751.)

-The rules are no different for same-sex couples, but some extra considerations are useful.
+The rules are no different for same-sex couples, but some extra considerations are useful to bear in mind.

 Whenever USCIS removes conditions on residence, the key question is whether the marriage that led to permanent residence was truthful or a trick.
 Your focus should NOT be on your other marriages, only the one that led to a green card.
 The history of what happened when you were dating, at the wedding, and after the wedding are all important.

 Now is your chance to educate officials about your sexual identity.
-The USCIS official may not be comfortable talking about sexuality, but because it may be central to your identity, it is important that you are comfortable discussing or explaining it, either within your documentation, or in a personal interview if you are called in for one.
+The USCIS official might not be comfortable talking about sexuality, but because it could be central to your identity, it is important that you are comfortable discussing or explaining it, either within your documentation or in a personal interview if you are called in for one.

 Additionally, explain that sexuality can change over time, especially when moving from the cultural norms of one country to the cultural norms of another.
 It might be that you identified as "gay" or "lesbian" before you realized that the box was too constraining for you.
 Perhaps you were exposed to ideas of sexuality that you had not encountered before, but that felt right to you.

-Explaining your personal journey may help convince USCIS that your attraction to different people was sincere.
+Explaining your personal journey could help convince USCIS that your attraction to different people was sincere.
 If you still feel pressure from society, family, or friends, talk about this fact, as well.

 Ultimately, though, it is not just your word that should establish this.
 Instead, you should gather strong documentary evidence.

-If you have been talking to a psychologist, therapist, counselor, or other mental health professional, ask him or her to write a letter of support.
+If you have been talking to a psychologist, therapist, counselor, or other mental health professional, ask them to write a letter of support.
 But take care to make the letter strong and reliable.

 But the letter should be reliable, as well.
-USCIS questions letters that come after a small number of visits.
+USCIS questions letters that come after a small number of visits, as if to manufacture evidence for the immigration application.
 Meeting with a mental health professional only one time will not provide the kind of insight that USCIS prefers.
 Instead, try to talk with the person on several occasions over a period of time.
 The more visits, the better.

 Maybe you have not spoken to a mental health professional, but you have spoken to close friends or family.
 Ask them to write letters explaining what they have seen.